 The analysis of single base pair changes in Vibrio species in the water samples from the high-resolution sequencing performed in Trial 3 reveals succession of species that changes with probiotic treatment.
 Three major oligotypes were determined to be the following species: Vibrio alginolyticus WW1, a virulent pathogen originally isolated from amphioxus (Zou et al., 2016); Vibrio celticus 5OM18, a virulent anaerobic clam pathogen (Beaz-Hidalgo et al., 2010b); and Vibrio orientalis, a species that is often associated with adaptive functions (Mukhta et al., 2016; Tangl, 1983).
 The dominant oligotype in the control tanks evolved from Vibrio alginolyticus WW1 to Vibrio orientalis between Day 5 and Day 12.
 However, the major oligotype in the probiotic treated samples transitioned from Vibrio alginolyticus WW1 on Day 5 to Vibrio orientalis on Day 12.

 Over time, the Vibrio community in the probiotic-treated rearing water transitioned from potentially pathogen-dominated to beneficial symbiont-dominated, while the control water remained dominated by potential pathogens.
 This trend further confirms that the addition of the Bacillus probiotic causes subtle changes in certain taxa in the hatchery system, including the Vibrio taxon.
-Although this data cannot confirm the activity of these bacteria in the water, it provides a hypothesis for the mechanism of protection and changes in the microbial community by Bacillus pumilus.
+Although this data cannot confirm the activity of these bacteria in the water, it provides a hypothesis for the mechanism of protection and changes in the bacterial community by Bacillus pumilus.

 Co-occurrence networks can help identify associations, patterns, roles, and inform hypotheses from 16S abundance data (Barberán et al., 2012).
 A network analysis of the rearing water from the final timepoint in all three Trials analysis suggests that the probiotic effect on the rearing water, and likely the larvae, is mediated through select associated bacteria.
 Analyses of samples from Trials 1 and 3 (July 2012 and June 2016) show a direct relationship between Bacillales with Vibrionales, when Vibrionales is more abundant in the environment and oysters, particularly with probiotic treatment (Sobrinho et al., 2010).
 However, there is no overall connection in Bacillales with Vibrionales since Trial 2 was conducted in January 2013, when there is a low abundance of Vibrio species in the environment.